-A provision has been reported to reflect unsettled workers compensation claims.
-The workers compensation provision is based on an actuarial assessment of the outstanding liability as at 30 June 2021 provided by a consulting actuary engaged through the Office of the Commissioner for the Public Sector.
-The provision is for the estimated cost of ongoing payments to employees as required under current legislation.
+Accordingly, a liability has been reported to reflect unsettled workers compensation claims (statutory and additional compensation schemes).
+The workers compensation provision is based on an actuarial assessment of the outstanding liability as at 30 June 2022 provided by a consulting actuary engaged through the Office of the Commissioner for the Public Sector Employment.